smatechnologies/webservices-acs-docs/docs/ACSWebservicesOperation.md

 ### OPCONTOKEN Task

 The OPCONTOKEN task is used to set an OpCon token as a schedule instance property so it can be used to provide authentication by subsequent tasks.
-The function allows the selection of a ACSWebservices Batch User to provide the OpCon encoded authentication string.
+The function allows the selection of a ACS Webservices Batch User to provide the OpCon encoded authentication string.

 ![Defining an OPCONTOKEN Master Job](../static/img/ws-opcontoken-master-job.png)